LucasDelfino92/morrowindsharp/modlist.md

 - [**FMI - Note from the Archcanon Fix**](https://www.nexusmods.com/morrowind/mods/45778) by PoodleSandwich: fixes typos and grammatical errors in "Note from the Archcanon", including creating correct gender version for female player characters.
 - [**FMI - Service Refusal and Contraband**](https://www.nexusmods.com/morrowind/mods/47456) by PoodleSandwich: fixes lore to gameplay inconsistencies pertaining to contraband items and service refusal.
 - [**FMI - The Role They Were to Play**](https://www.nexusmods.com/morrowind/mods/46411) by PoodleSandwich: changes the intro cinematic from "he" to "they", to refer to the player character.
-- [**FMI - Unique Lore Friendly Cave Rats**](https://www.nexusmods.com/morrowind/mods/47193) by PoodleSandwich: makes Cave Rats look like how they're described.
-- [**King's Oath Fix**](https://www.nexusmods.com/morrowind/mods/43284) by R-Zero: in-game dialogues and journal entries suggested that some exceptional members of Royal Guard wield King's Oath blades, but that wasn't the case.
-This plugin adds King's Oath to Helseth's personal guards (the ones in the throne room, except Tienius Delitian and Karrod).
 - [**LDM - Context Matters**](https://www.nexusmods.com/morrowind/mods/48273) by Lucevar: edits, re-filters, or adds on to vanilla dialogue to add more situational nuance - tavern owners will no longer talk about themselves in third person, Ashlanders will no longer curse vampires in the name of Almsivi, slave owners won't talk lovingly about abolitionists, and thieves will be less blase about incriminating themselves to strangers.
 - [**Lore Friendly Iron Warhammer**](https://www.nexusmods.com/morrowind/mods/45939?tab=files) by R-Zero and Petethegoat: matches the iron warhammer model to its in-game description.
 - [**Outfit Greetings Tweaked**](https://www.nexusmods.com/morrowind/mods/46066?) by Anille: greetings regarding clothes are now limited to clothiers, nobles and snooty High Elves.
 - [**Outlander Yourself**](https://www.nexusmods.com/morrowind/mods/45674) by rot: removes "outlander" from some non-Dunmer voices.
   - Only install the **Outlander Yourself** miscellaneous file.
-- [**Redaynia Restored**](https://www.nexusmods.com/morrowind/mods/47646) by R-Zero: there are several mentions of a fishing village at the site of Ald Redaynia in both in-game dialogue and books.
-This mod adds the missing village of Ald Redaynia.
 - [**Redoran Freeloaders**](https://www.nexusmods.com/morrowind/mods/47321) by Gavrilo93: if you are a Redoran, you can rent a room at the Flowers of Gold in Vivec for free, as the dialogue suggests.
 - [**Sheep-no-More**](https://www.nexusmods.com/morrowind/mods/45168) by McChuggernaut: removes the sheep sounds from Morrowind.
 - [**Synthesis Series - Creatures and Diseases**](https://www.nexusmods.com/morrowind/mods/48279) by Half11: edits existing creatures and adds new creature variants according to in-game lore, restoring unused diseases into the game.
 - [**Telvanni Staff for the Telvanni Staff**](https://www.nexusmods.com/morrowind/mods/47869/) by Gavrilo93: according to in-game information, it seems that a Telvanni Mouth's symbol of office is the Silver Staff of Peace.
 Yet in vanilla, only you get one when you become a Mouth, which you would have to give to Fast Eddie when he becomes your Mouth.
 Therefore this mod adds a Silver Staff of Peace into the inventory of the six other Telvanni Mouths, including Baladas' Mouth, who only shows up mid-game.
 - [**The Dream is the Door**](https://www.nexusmods.com/morrowind/mods/47423) by Melchior Dahrk: to align with what the in-game dialogue suggests, the entrance to the Cavern of the Incarnate will now only be visible during the magical hours of twilight.
 - [**The Madstone**](https://www.nexusmods.com/morrowind/mods/47653) by Melchior Dahrk: makes the Madstone work as described on the lore, adds a new model to the Madstone, and expands on in-game dialogue.
-- [**Thickle-Lo - The Succulent Hackle-Lo Mod**](https://www.nexusmods.com/morrowind/mods/47502) by Melchior Dahrk: makes Hackle-lo leaves thicker as described in-game ("succulent").
-- [**TriangleTooth's Missing Characters**](https://www.nexusmods.com/morrowind/mods/46234?) by TriangleTooth: adds new NPCs who were mentioned by dialogue but had no physical presence on Vvardenfell.
-Also gives them new unique dialogue lines that fit seamlessly into the vanilla game.
-  - Hide/disable **Ttooth's Missing NPCs - Nolus.esp**.
 - [**True Scourge**](https://www.nexusmods.com/morrowind/mods/43294/) by R-Zero: makes the Scourge artifact behave more like its description in the game books.
 Now any summoned Daedra hit by this weapon gets instantly banished back to Oblivion.
   - Hide/disable **True_Scourge_zerosouls.esp**.
-- [**What Thieves Guild**](https://www.nexusmods.com/morrowind/mods/47728) by Von Djangos: adds realistic individual cover "backgrounds" for thieves in the South Wall, The Rat in the Pot and Dirty Muriel's, additionally making the Thieves Guild harder to join as they won't simply advertise their services to you.
-  - Note: I've been told that according to lore, the Thieves Guild has no reason to conceal their operations.
-However, if you find Thieves advertisting their guild awkward, then this mod is for you.
 - [**Wizards Staff for Wizards**](https://www.nexusmods.com/morrowind/mods/48302) by Endify: gives a Wizards Staff to high ranking members of the Mages Guild, four in total.

 ## VISUALS